Many things matter about a neighborhood, but the first thing most people notice

 crime, and other societal problems.

-In addition, one of the unique characteristics of the N Rome Ave / W Green St
+In addition, the N Rome Ave / W Green St neighborhood stands out for having an

 Also of note, 87.3% of the children in this area